waldrain/waldrain.github.io/pv.md

 - T = maximum allowable battery DOD (Depth of Discharge)
 - Kinv = inverter efficiency; equals 1 if there is no inverter
 - Kcable  = the efficiency of the cables delivering the power from battery to loads (typically 95-97% based on 3-5% loss)

+Here is another [PV sizing calculator by EPever](https://www.epever.com/sizing-calculator) that sums up loads, both daily and peak, and sizes batteries, solar panels, charger and inverter.

 ## Consumption